Integrating Diversity, Equity, and Inclusion into Teaching Social Work Philosophy Methods

 During my 2016-2017 term as a KU Diversity Scholar, I transformed the Social Work 987 course (Teaching Social Work Philosophy and Methods) to integrate diversity, equity, and inclusion as a central tenet of the doctoral training of future social work educators.

-Social Work 987: Teaching Social Work Philosophy and Methods is a 15-week course created to prepare doctoral students for the effective teaching of social work courses at all levels of higher education, and it includes an overview of BSW (Bachelor’s of Social Work) and MSW (Master’s of Social Work) curriculum creation and the professional accreditation process.
+Background: Social Work 987: Teaching Social Work Philosophy and Methods is a 15-week course created to prepare doctoral students for the effective teaching of social work courses at all levels of higher education, and it includes an overview of BSW (Bachelor’s of Social Work) and MSW (Master’s of Social Work) curriculum creation and the professional accreditation process.
 Students are introduced to pedagogy and aspects of academic life associated with faculty appointments, including the balance of teaching, research, and service.
 The course covers current pedagogical practices for teaching excellence and highlights trends in pedagogical advancements.
 Traditionally, within SW 987 diversity, equity, and inclusion (DE&I) was set apart as a separate topic, appearing in a few supplementary readings and relegated to a singular weekly unit.
 But social work educators—particularly instructors of SW 987—must prepare students to practice in such a way that they are able to engage DE&I in social work practice, and more specifically, advance human rights and social, economic, and environmental justice.
 By incorporating DE&I best practices into the social work philosophy and methods course, future faculty members will be better prepared to teach all students—especially underrepresented minority students.

-My course redesign incorporated equity, inclusion, diversity, and social justice principles and pedagogy throughout the course, including course content and classroom conduct.
+Implementation: My course redesign incorporated equity, inclusion, diversity, and social justice principles and pedagogy throughout the course, including course content and classroom conduct.
 I incorporated advances in pedagogical knowledge into existing course materials to infuse social justice in every aspect of the course, rather than highlighting it as a discrete topic.
 I incorporated knowledge of active learning and hybrid techniques that can aid DE&I efforts throughout the course.
 A wide variety of teaching approaches were represented: lecture (interactive), group and individual exercises, reflective practices, guest speakers, student presentations, and practice teaching.

-Class participants were assigned to construct a syllabus for a future course they would teach using the Kim Case Syllabus Challenge Framework, a tool to assist instructors in examining the many ways in which a course can be DE&I responsive.
+Student Work: Class participants were assigned to construct a syllabus for a future course they would teach using the Kim Case Syllabus Challenge Framework, a tool to assist instructors in examining the many ways in which a course can be DE&I responsive.
 In each session and across typical pedagogy topics race, social justice, diversity, equity, and inclusion were at the forefront of our thinking, and students sought and used works by scholars from non-dominant groups.
 Class conversation intentionally focused on the content of the class while also viewing the content through a non-dominant lens.
 In the final assignment for the class, students developed a portfolio of learning for the course, including a statement of teaching philosophy, and they were encouraged to include materials in their portfolio that represented their positionality and identity development as it related to deconstructing privilege and the use of self in the classroom.

-The transformation of SW 987 was welcomed by the students, as they were eager to learn about teaching and to learn more about DE&I. By and large, social work students have a strong focus on social justice, and they welcome the opportunity to have their worldviews stretched by the educational process.
+Reflections: The transformation of SW 987 was welcomed by the students, as they were eager to learn about teaching and to learn more about DE&I. By and large, social work students have a strong focus on social justice, and they welcome the opportunity to have their worldviews stretched by the educational process.
 In many ways I think I have learned just as much from the students as they have from me.
 The point of a PhD in social work is to be a steward of the profession, and teaching is a critical part of this.
 The mission of social work as a profession is centered on social justice.
 Thus, training students to be effective, inclusive instructors who consistently attend to DE&I aligns with the goals of the profession as a whole.
 As a profession, we need to better educate students, particularly those from underrepresented minority groups, because these groups are a part of the population that social workers serve.
 The more we can educate underrepresented minority students, the sooner they can be out working as social workers and serving as role models.
 This is a critical element of being responsive to the systems we are professionally bound to serve.

-Social Work 987: Teaching Social Work Philosophy and Methods is a 15-week course created to prepare doctoral students for the effective teaching of social work courses at all levels of higher education, and it includes an overview of BSW (Bachelor’s of Social Work) and MSW (Master’s of Social Work) curriculum creation and the professional accreditation process.
+Social Work 987: Teaching Social Work Philosophy and Methods (.docx) is a 15-week course created to prepare doctoral students for the effective teaching of social work courses at all levels of higher education, and it includes an overview of BSW (Bachelor’s of Social Work) and MSW (Master’s of Social Work) curriculum creation and the professional accreditation process.
 Students are introduced to pedagogy and aspects of academic life associated with faculty appointments, including the balance of teaching, research, and service.
 The course covers current pedagogical practices for teaching excellence and highlights trends in pedagogical advancements.

 This course is a required part of the doctoral program curriculum.
 SW 987 is designed around the assertion that doctoral students need practical skills, a theoretical base, experience, and confidence in order to improve their teaching performance and enhance their marketability.
 Students gain professionalization skills, including participating in a teaching apprenticeship experience during the class where they observe faculty in the classroom.
 Course content and practical application merge as students are exposed to on-the-job examples of teaching philosophy, style, content, and execution.
 In addition to teaching observations, students in their second year of doctoral studies begin development of their statement of teaching philosophy.